brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Preparation & Planning

 I chose to climb with INKA as they are by far the biggest operator on the mountain.
-They charge $4,600 for logistics, guiding and food.
-I had to book my park permit seperately for $600 which was done online.
-I also
+They charge $4,600 for logistics, guiding, tents, food, water and mules.
+I had to book my permit seperately for $600 which was done online.
+I also got evacuation insurance through Inka for $180.
+They're known for having great food and tenst on the mountain, but don't have the best success rate.

-Logistics begin in Mendoza, Argentina.
-For this expedition, I climbed with INKA, whose $4,600 fee included logistics, guides, and the $600 permit.
-I opted for their 15-day "extended" itinerary, allowing for two extra days of acclimatization at base camp—a decision that proved vital.
+To help with this I opted for their 15-day extended itinerary.
+This includes two extra days at base camp, one of which you climb Cerro Bonete (5,050m), allowing for more acclimatization.
+They offer this as a free add on to their standard 13 day itinerary.
+I strongly feel everyone should do this.

-I had been training since climbing Elbrus in 2024, running marathons and completing multiple 5,000m+ peaks in the months prior.
+I had been training since climbing Elbrus in 2024, running marathons and completing multiple 6,000m+ peaks in the months prior.
 However, gear was my biggest headache.
 After a partner had to cancel, I had to courier my 150L duffel from Ireland to Santiago and navigate a nightmare of customs delays before finally flying it to Mendoza.

 Every gram counts on Aconcagua.
 While mules carry the bulk of the gear (up to 60kg per person) to base camp, once you move higher, you are the porter.
 I used an Osprey Mutant 90 pack and traded trail runners for triple-insulated mountaineering boots.
 To manage the 5-7 liters of daily hydration required, we spent hours melting snow on gas stoves.
 I also packed emergency meds like Dexamethasone and Nifedipine, leaving absolutely nothing to chance.